 Held each summer, Art Writing Incubator (AWrI) is Burnaway’s signature annual writing intensive, which cultivates the next generation of critics through a series of day-long workshops with leading culture writers from around the country and one-on-one tutorials with Burnaway’s editors.
-The Art Writing Incubator aspires to foster new voices in the field of arts criticism, by emphasizing the discipline’s capacity to galvanize a more equitable, nimble and dynamic cultural landscape.
+The Art Writing Incubator aspires to foster new voices in the field of art criticism, by emphasizing the discipline’s capacity to galvanize a more equitable, nimble, and dynamic cultural landscape.

 Over the course of the program, each visiting mentor gives a public lecture related to their personal critical practice which is free and open to the public.
-The lecture is followed by a private workshops for AWrI partipcants to ask questions and brainstorm under the direction of the visiting Mentor.
+The lecture is followed by a private workshop for AWrI participants to ask questions and brainstorm under the direction of the visiting Mentor.
 In addition to these Saturday workshops, AWrI students are paired with a member of Burnaway’s editorial masthead for one-on-one sessions in order to develop a long-form essay that can serve as a writing sample or possible pitch.
-Along the way students will learn the practical skills necessary for a career in art criticism, including how and where to pitch.
+Along the way, students will learn the practical skills necessary for a career in art criticism, including how and where to pitch.

 Starting in 2021, each edition of AWrI will feature a keynote public lecture by a renowned cultural figure.
-The 2021 speaker was artist, writer and publisher, Paul Chan, who explored the topic of criticism in his own artistic practice and experience.
+The 2021 speaker was artist, writer, and publisher, Paul Chan, who explored the topic of criticism in his own artistic practice and experience.

-While originally held in-person, during and following the pandemic, AWrI will be held virtually in order to increase opportunities for students across the South to attend.
+While originally held in person, during and following the pandemic, AWrI will be held virtually in order to increase opportunities for students across the South to attend.